Do you know the science-power behind simple exercise?

 He died not by other reasons but by his poor focus on his body, especially poor nutrition, and overall negligence.

-There are many factors of illness in our life, we don’t see it in our journey, but one dominant factor is our everyday fuel.
+There are many factors of illness in our life, we don’t see them in our journey, but one dominant factor is our everyday fuel.

 Yes, everyday fuel, our food.

-Food is a fuel in our body that drives our engine.
+Food is a fuel in our body that drives our engine and keeps us moving.

-If we don’t pay attention to it and ignore it then our engine doesn’t go far and doesn’t run longer.
+If we don’t pay attention to it and ignore it then our engine doesn’t go far and doesn’t run longer, there is no question about it, the only question is when.

 Even if life is busy, we don’t have time, please, create time for our everyday fuel, just don’t go with the flow whatever you find on the way, think twice before putting in our engine.